-In 2020, the Compensation Committee engaged Compensia, Inc., a compensation consulting firm, to assess and make recommendations with respect to the amounts and types of compensation to provide our executives and non-employee directors.
-Compensia did not provide any other services to us during 2020 other than those for which it had been retained by the Compensation Committee.
+In 2021, the Compensation Committee engaged Aon Rewards Solutions ("Aon"), a compensation consulting firm, to assess and make recommendations with respect to the amounts and types of compensation to provide our executives and non-employee directors.
+Aon did not provide any other services to us during 2021 other than those for which it had been retained by the Compensation Committee.

-As part of the executive compensation process, our Compensation Committee reviewed compensation assessments provided by Compensia comparing our executive compensation to that of a group of peer companies within our industry and met with Compensia to discuss compensation of our executive officers, including our then-President and Chief Executive Officer, and to receive input and advice.
-Our then-President and Chief Executive Officer also provided recommendations to the Compensation Committee regarding the form and amount of compensation to be paid to each executive officer, other than himself.
-In making final executive compensation decisions for our executive officers other than our then President and Chief Executive Officer and a recommendation to the Board of Directors regarding the compensation to be paid to our then-President and Chief Executive Officer, the Compensation Committee considered the recommendations of Compensia and our then-President and Chief Executive Officer (other than with respect to himself), as well as other factors, such as its own views as to the form and amount of compensation to be paid, the achievement by the company of performance objectives, the general performance of the company and the individual officers, and other factors that may be relevant.
+As part of the executive compensation process, our Compensation Committee reviewed compensation assessments provided by Aon comparing our executive compensation to that of a group of peer companies within our industry and met with Aon to discuss compensation of our executive officers, including our President and Chief Executive Officer, and to receive input and advice.
+Our President and Chief Executive Officer also provided recommendations to the Compensation Committee regarding the form and amount of compensation to be paid to each executive officer, other than himself.
+In making final executive compensation decisions for our executive officers other than our President and Chief Executive Officer and a recommendation to the Board of Directors regarding the compensation to be paid to our President and Chief Executive Officer, the Compensation Committee considered the recommendations of Aon and our President and Chief Executive Officer (other than with respect to himself), as well as other factors such as the impact of the COVID-19 pandemic on our operating results, the form and amount of compensation to be paid, the achievement by the company of performance objectives, the general performance of the company and the individual officers, and other relevant factors.

-Final deliberations and decisions regarding executive compensation were made by the Compensation Committee and the Board, and in the case of compensation to be paid to our then-President and Chief Executive Officer, without the presence of any executive officer of our company.
-In making final decisions regarding the compensation to be paid to our then-President and Chief Executive Officer, the Board considered the same factors (other than the recommendation of our then-President and Chief Executive Officer) and gave considerable weight to the recommendations of the Compensation Committee.
-As part of the director compensation process, the Board considered the recommendations of the Compensation Committee and Compensia, as well as fees and other compensation paid to directors of a group of peer companies within our industry, the number of board and committee meetings that our directors are expected to attend, and other factors that may be relevant.
+Final deliberations and decisions regarding executive compensation were made by the Compensation Committee and the Board, and in the case of compensation to be paid to our President and Chief Executive Officer, without the presence of any executive officer of our company.
+In making final decisions regarding the compensation to be paid to our President and Chief Executive Officer, the Board considered the same factors and gave considerable weight to the recommendations of the Compensation Committee.
+As part of the director compensation process, the Board considered the recommendations of Aon and the Compensation Committee, as well as fees and other compensation paid to directors of a group of peer companies within our industry, the number of board and committee meetings that our directors are expected to attend, and other factors that may be relevant.